 - Local eyes, ears, and voice for both CBF and the Chesapeake Bay Clean Water Blueprint, the plan to restore the Bay by 2025 with interim milestones along the way.
 The Bay needs advocates to ensure threats to the Blueprint, such as Federal and state legislation, are addressed.

 - An extension of (and supported by) CBF staff.
 CBF can't be in all Virginia localities that drain to the Bay.
 Solutions to local water quality issues need local water quality advocates.

 - CBF hosts an annual retreat where captains gather from around the state to network, share successes, and learn the latest science and policy to protect water quality.

 - CBF provides captains with an "advocacy toolkit"—a reference binder that provides "how to" information as well helpful resources.

 - Additionally, CBF hosts a "Captains' Call" the first Wednesday of the month from 12:30-1:30 and again from 6:30 p.m.-7:30 p.m.
 Captains share their successes and challenges with their peers and CBF briefs captains on pending legislation, new research, and other relevant, timely issues.

 - Throughout the month, CBF shares news clippings, reports, webinars and other training opportunities to promote continual learning and skill building.

 - To attend and actively participate during the monthly captains calls

 - To engage in a minimum of six advocacy asks throughout the year

-- To be a courteous, open-minded and collaborative partner within your community and with your elected officials to advance water quality initiatives.
+- To be a courteous, open-minded and collaborative partner within their community and with their elected officials to advance water quality initiatives.